nelsonjchen/gargantuan-takeout-rocket/README.md

 Out of the box, you should be able to use your `workers.dev` domain.

 Updates to this proxy may or may not be required in the future.
-If so, simply delete the old repository and old worker and redeploy.
+If so, simply delete the old repository, old worker on CloudFlare, and redeploy.

 The proxy should be usable within the free tier limits of Cloudflare Workers at a personal scale.